nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**
+1. User requests to list tags
+2. AddressBook shows all tags
+3. User requests to rename a particular tag
+4. AddressBook request user to confirm
+5. User confirm the change
+6. AddressBook rename the tag and update the data
+7. AddressBook shows the successful message
+Use case ends.

+**Extensions**

+2a.
+Original tag does not exist

+> Use case ends

+3a.
+The new tag exists

+> 3a1.
+AddressBook promotes user the new tag already exists
+> 3a2.
+User enter another tag name <br>
+  Use case resumes at step 4

+5a.
+User cancels the change

+> Use case ends

 ## Appendix C : Non Functional Requirements